uclahs-cds/package-moPepGen/docs/filter-fasta.md

 ### Complex Filtering

-Sometimes we want more complex filtering strategy.
+Sometimes we want a more complex filtering strategy.
 In the example below, we want to first remove any variant peptides that overlap with any noncoding peptide, and next we filter again based on the expression level.

 Remove variant peptides if they overlap with any noncoding peptide.